 Multi-Factor sign-on policy resource uses a defined

-MULTI_FACTOR_AUTHENTICATION action that prompts users to complete a second authentication action, such as entering a one-time password received on a registered device or accepting a push confirmation on a registered native device.
+MULTI_FACTOR_AUTHENTICATION action that prompts users to complete a second authentication action, such as entering a one-time password received on a registered device or accepting a push confirmation on a registered mobile device.

 Multi-Factor sign-on policy can also be used to configure a